appcircleio/appcircle-docusaurus/docs/infrastructure/android-build-infrastructure.md

 ### Linux image stacks

 There are many pre-installed packages in virtual machines.
-You can get a full list of pre-installed packages by running Bash commands in custom script steps.&#x20;
+You can get a full list of pre-installed packages by running Bash commands in custom script steps.;

 Here are some most important packages installed in our Linux images used for Android builds: